 kinds property

 A threadFlowLocation object MAY contain a property named kinds whose value is an array of unique (§3.7.3) strings that describe the meaning of this location.
-The strings SHOULD be a human-readable (as opposed to, for example, GUIDs or hash values).
+The strings SHOULD be human-readable (as opposed to, for example, GUIDs or hash values).

 When possible, SARIF producers SHOULD use the following values, with the specified meanings.